Medical expert of the article

 Comments |

-> 5 years |
+>5 years |

-It is difficult to coordinate the moment of inspiration and pressure on the balloon valve, especially for children.
+It is difficult to coordinate the moment of inhalation and pressing the valve of the canister, especially for children.
 About 80% of the dose settles in the oropharynx, it is necessary to rinse the mouth after each inhalation |

-> 5 years |
+>5 years |

-The use of this delivery device is indicated for patients who are not able to coordinate the inspiration and pressure on the valve of conventional DAI.
-Can not be used with any existing spacers other than the optimizer for this type of inhaler |
+The use of this delivery device is indicated for patients who are unable to coordinate the moment of inhalation and pressing the valve of conventional MDIs.
+It cannot be used with any of the existing spacers, except for the "optimizer" for this type of inhaler |

 Powder inhaler |

-> 5 years |
+>5 years |

 Spacer |

-> 4 years <4 years when applied Facial mask |
+>4 years <4 years when used Face mask |

-The use of the spacer reduces the settling of the drug in the oropharynx, allows the use of DAI with greater efficiency, in the case of a mask (complete with a strayer), can be used in children under 4 years |
+The use of a spacer reduces the deposition of the drug in the oropharynx, allows the use of MDI with greater efficiency, in the presence of a mask (included with a spacer) it can be used in children under 4 years of age |

 Nebulizer |

-<2 years Patients of any age who can not use a spacer or spacer / face mask |
+<2 years Patients of any age who cannot use a spacer or spacer/facemask |

-The optimal delivery vehicle for use in specialized departments and intensive care units, as well as in emergency care, since the least effort is required from the patient and the doctor |
+Optimal delivery system for use in specialist and intensive care units, as well as in emergency care, as it requires the least effort from the patient and physician |

 Anti-inflammatory (basic) drugs for the treatment of bronchial asthma

-Inhaled glucocorticoids and combined agents containing them
+Inhaled glucocorticoids and combination products containing them

 Calculated equipotent daily doses of inhaled glucocorticoids

-Low daily doses, μg |
+Low daily doses, mcg |

-Average daily doses, μg |
+Average daily doses, mcg |

-High daily doses, μg |
+High daily doses, mcg |

-Doses for children under 12 years
+Doses for children under 12 years of age

 Beclomethasone dipropionate 1 ' |